CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 2: rclone <a name="e2"></a>

 ## A. Uploading data in Taito
 Rclone is the power user tool for Allas.
-It is good in cases where the data don't compress much and in cases where the data must be stored so that each file is stored as a separate object.
+It is good in cases where the data does not compress much and in cases where the data must be stored so that each file is stored as a separate object.
 Rclone provides a fast and effective way to use Allas, but you should use it carefully as rclone operations overwrite and remove data both in Allas an in the local disk environment without notifying or asking for confirmation.